viviengraffin/ip-context/README.md

 ### Create a context for a number of hosts

-There are two methods for that:
+There are three methods for that:

 #### Create an IPAddress ([IPv4Address](https://jsr.io/@viviengraffin/ip-context/doc/~/IPv4Address) or [IPv6Address](https://jsr.io/@viviengraffin/ip-context/doc/~/IPv6Address)) and use the createContextWithHosts method